-For many Thais, Kao Man Gai (ข้าวมันไก่) is one of the essential dishes.
+For many Thais in and out of Bangkok, Chicken Rice / Kao Man Gai (ข้าวมันไก่) is one of the essential dishes.
 In fact, probably for most of Asia.
 In many countries I visited, including China, Singapore, and Malaysia, the famous Chicken Rice is one of the things people will long for.

 In Bangkok – which I consider the food capital of the world – there are literally thousands of Chicken Rice stalls to choose from.
 From street food vendors to shopping mall food halls – Kao Man Gai is everywhere.
 And not only in Bangkok: I’ve eaten some of the best Chicken Rice upcountry.

 Pratunam is one of these neighborhoods in Bangkok where many of the iconic chicken rice restaurants have settled.
 There seems to be almost a heated debate about which one is better.
 Heck, even the new Michelin Guide for Thailand has given one of them a Michelin Star.
-Can you imagine?
+Can you imagine – Michelin Stars for Chicken Rice?

 I’ve tried almost all of them, including the Michelin-starred option, and while they are all good, none of them was as great as my favorite Kao Man Gai stall in the Buriram province.
 Plus, especially at Go-Ang (which received the Michelin recognition), lines can be quite long nowadays.
 While the options around Pratunam include also other foods, you may find better Kao Man Gai in many other places.
 Just look around!